paradocs/pluto-e-mail/README.md

-# pluto-community
+# pluto-e-mail
-pluto-community is making Pluto Notebooks and Julia available to a wide community.
+With pluto-e-mail, Pluto Notebooks, Markdown, and the Julia language are available to a wide community.
-Our goal is tips and tricks to make learners and casual users feel a home in a Pluto Notebook.
+Our goal is giving tips and tricks to allow learners and casual users to feel a home in a Pluto Notebook.
+Work anywhere with an inexpensive device, internet, e-mail and an uptodate Chrome or Firefox browser.
 Julia is Fantastic, Pluto is Super and we want to make the experience even Better!